nixworks/public/news/2010/03/12/index.md

 ##### Pope Benedict XVI
 ### [Pope Benedict XVI is "distraught" by news alleged of child sexual abuse in Catholic dioceses in Germany, according to Archbishop Robert Zollitsch, as the church also faces paedophilia scandals in Ireland, Austria, and the Netherlands, while Pope Benedict defends clerical celibacy, calling it a symbol of "full devotion" and of "giving oneself to God and to others." ](/news/2010/03/12/pope-benedict-xvi-is-distraught-by-news-alleged-of-child-sexual-abuse-in-catholic-dioceses-in-germany-according-to-archbishop-robert-zoll.md)
-_Context: sexual abuse, Austria, paedophilia, Pope Benedict XVI, Netherlands, Irish, German, celibacy, Robert Zollitsch_
+_Context: Netherlands, German, paedophilia, Austria, Robert Zollitsch, Irish, celibacy, Pope Benedict XVI, sexual abuse_

 ##### Karl Rove
 ### [Karl Rove appears on British television to promote waterboarding and speaks of his pride that "we used techniques that broke the will of these terrorists", saying these techniques were "appropriate". ](/news/2010/03/12/karl-rove-appears-on-british-television-to-promote-waterboarding-and-speaks-of-his-pride-that-we-used-techniques-that-broke-the-will-of-the.md)